This is a 5k-word article on how to run a successful Indiegogo campaign and raise funds, and it will take some time to read.

 So it may be that if you want $1,000,000 to fund your project, you’ll need to ensure a million visitors to your page.

-But very much doable, and you’ve just read a whole lot of ways to get you there.
+But very much doable, and you’ve just read many ways to get your Indiegogo campaign there.